graphql/graphql-spec/spec/Section 7 -- Response.md

 request failed before execution, due to a syntax error, missing information, or validation error, this entry must not be present.

-When the response of the GraphQL operation is an event stream, the first value will be the initial response.
+When the response of the GraphQL operation is a response stream, the first value will be the initial response.
 All subsequent values may contain an `incremental` entry, containing a list of Defer or Stream payloads.

-The `label` and `path` entries on Defer and Stream payloads are used by clients to identify the `@defer` or `@stream` directive from the GraphQL operation that triggered this response to be included in an `incremental` entry on a value returned by the event stream.
-When a label is provided, the combination of these two entries will be unique across all Defer and Stream payloads returned in the event stream.
+The `label` and `path` entries on Defer and Stream payloads are used by clients to identify the `@defer` or `@stream` directive from the GraphQL operation that triggered this response to be included in an `incremental` entry on a value returned by the response stream.
+When a label is provided, the combination of these two entries will be unique across all Defer and Stream payloads returned in the response stream.

-If the response of the GraphQL operation is an event stream, each response map must contain an entry with key `hasNext`.
+If the response of the GraphQL operation is a response stream, each response map must contain an entry with key `hasNext`.
 The value of this entry is `true` for all but the last response in the stream.
 The value of this entry is `false` for the last response of the stream.
 This entry is not required for GraphQL operations that return a single response map.

-The GraphQL server may determine there are no more values in the event stream after a previous value with `hasNext` equal to `true` has been emitted.
-In this case the last value in the event stream should be a map without `data`, `label`, and `path` entries, and a `hasNext` entry with a value of `false`.
+The GraphQL server may determine there are no more values in the response stream after a previous value with `hasNext` equal to `true` has been emitted.
+In this case the last value in the response stream should be a map without `data`, `label`, and `path` entries, and a `hasNext` entry with a value of `false`.

 The response map may also contain an entry with key `extensions`.
 This entry, if set, must have a map as its value.
 This entry is reserved for implementors to extend the protocol however they see fit, and hence there are no additional restrictions on its contents.
-When the response of the GraphQL operation is an event stream, implementors may send subsequent payloads containing only `hasNext` and `extensions` entries.
+When the response of the GraphQL operation is a response stream, implementors may send subsequent response maps containing only `hasNext` and `extensions` entries.
 Defer and Stream payloads may also contain an entry with the key `extensions`, also reserved for implementors to extend the protocol however they see fit.